Android Development

 Major Room Components (@Entity, @Database, @Dao)

-Entity (table within database): Entity is a modal class, annotated with @Entity.
-Variables (data members) of this class represent columns and the class itself is table.
-The class contains no logic.
-It allows to define columns, primary keys, and other table-related properties.
-It defines the data structure for corresponding table, allows for automatic table creation, and ensures type safety when working with the database.
+Entity (table within database): An Entity is a data class annotated with @Entity.
+The fields (data members) in this class represent columns, and the class itself corresponds to a table.
+The class defines the data structure for the corresponding table, facilitates automatic table creation, and ensures type safety when working with the database.

 When a class is annotated with @Entity, it tells Room to treat instances of that class as rows in a database table.
 Each field (property) in the annotated class corresponds to a column in the database table.
 For example: